 Natural Bridges State Beach, Santa Cruz

 Seventy-five miles south of San Francisco, the edgy – and maddening – city of Santa Cruz is a difficult place to pin down.
 A classic California seaside promenade where carnival food, amusement arcades and a rickety old wooden rollercoaster all make for irresistible fun, but if you venture further west you’ll be rewarded by Natural Bridges State Beach.
 It’s famous not just for the four delicate wave-cut arches that once stood here but the annual gathering of monarch butterflies which arrive each winter.

 Set on gently rising headlands above a sculpted and largely untouched rocky shore, the village of Carmel fans out from a few neat rows of just-so shops along Ocean Avenue to reveal assorted posh mansions; think of it as the West Coast’s middle-aged answer to New York’s Hamptons.
 Inarguably its best feature is its largely untouched coastline, among the most beautiful in California.
 City-managed Carmel Beach, in particular, is a tranquil cove of emerald-blue water bordered by soft, blindingly white sand and cypress-covered cliffs.

 Pfeiffer Beach, Big Sur

 Boasting a strikingly rugged coastline and some of the state’s most stunning waterfalls, the sparsely populated region of Big Sur continues to retain its wild character.
-Its finest strand is Pfeiffer Beach, a white-sand, sometimes windy stretch that’s part of Pfeiffer Big Sur State Park and is dominated by a charismatic hump of rock whose colour varies from brown to red to orange in the changing light.
+Its finest strand is Pfeiffer Beach, a sometimes windy stretch that’s part of Pfeiffer Big Sur State Park, known for its purple sand, and dominated by a charismatic hump of rock whose colour varies from brown to red to orange in the changing light.

 © Jennifer Hubbard/Shutterstock